Supply Chain Analysis Helps A Leading Solar Energy Provider Save More Than $5 Million On Logistics Costs

-Client background: The client is a $2 billion-plus company specializing in advanced solar technology and distributed solar power systems.
+Client background: The client is specializing in advanced solar technology and distributed solar power systems.
 They wanted to streamline supply chain and logistics operations and identify the best third-party logistics (3PL) provider to manage their growing logistics operations in Asia-Pacific.

 Client issue: The client’s existing logistics process was complicated due to the presence of numerous entities at various stages of the supply chain.
 Also, the lack of a central control tower impacted coordination and time management.
 As a result, they wanted to reduce average logistics spend per project by 25% and increase customer satisfaction with the improved quality of service.

 To help the solar energy provider identify the ideal logistics approach, the supply chain analysis experts at SpendEdge, conducted a comprehensive research and carried out discussions with prominent suppliers of solar energy.
 The experts also compiled information from a wide array of proprietary sources such as paid industry databases, company presentations, and industry forums to help the client find the right third-party logistics provider.

 Client journey: During the course of this supply chain analysis engagement, the solar energy provider was able to identify the ideal logistics approach to select the right third-party logistics provider.
 Also, the client was able to devise a sophisticated, uniform reporting tool that allowed them to control the supply chain and reduce logistics spends.